Remembrances for our Deceased Brothers

 Fr Eltin Patrick Griffin, O.Carm

-Homily given at Evening Prayer in memory of Eltin Patrick Griffin, O.Carm. by Martin Baxter, O.Carm., at Terenure College Chapel on 3 January, 2007.
+Homily given at Evening Prayer in memory of Eltin Patrick Griffin, O.Carm. by M. Baxter, O.Carm., at Terenure College Chapel on 3 January, 2007.

 This evening we gather to begin our formal farewell to Eltin Patrick Griffin: Carmelite, our brother, a priest and a friend to so many.